-The Aggregate function in Excel allows you to apply function like SUM, AVERAGE, COUNT, MIN, MAX, etc. Excel functions like Sum, Average, Count, Min, Max cannot function if the range includes error.
-However, if you use Aggregate function along with these function, your problem will be fixed.
+The Aggregate function in Excel allows you to apply functions like SUM, AVERAGE, COUNT, MIN, MAX, etc. Excel functions like Sum, Average, Count, Min, Max cannot function if the range includes an error.
+However, if you use the Aggregate function along with these functions, your problem will be fixed.

 The Aggregate function is an in-built function in Excel.
 It is categorized under the Math/Trig Function.
 It can be used as an aggregate function in Excel.
 And can be entered as a part of the formula.

-At glance, Aggregate function will look like SUBTOTAL function.
+At glance, the Aggregate function will look like the SUBTOTAL function.
 This function is much more powerful.
 The Aggregate function has two Syntax forms:

 1. Reference Form